5 most common Botox complications

 • If Botox is injected too high → the forehead muscle relaxes too much.

-• If Botox is injected too low → the muscle that lifts the eyelids becomes weakened.
+• If Botox is injected too low → the muscle that lifts the eyelids may become weakened.

 2. Problems around the mouth